-However, to be successful in a crypto business it’s essential to follow proper rules and regulations.
-Not only do you not want to be in hot water with FinCEN, but you also don’t want to be facilitating criminal activity or money laundering.
+However, to run a successful crypto business, it’s essential to follow proper rules and regulations.
+Not only do want to avoid hot water with FinCEN, but you also don’t want to be facilitating criminal activity or money laundering.

 This article is part of our series of cryptocompliance 101 posts to help cryptocurrency business owners understand the regulatory landscape, its nuances, and what steps need to be taken to strengthen their compliance.

 Today, we’re focusing on Politically Exposed Person (PEP) and Specially Designated Nationals (SDN) screening, including:

 - How to screen for PEP/SDN

 What Are PEP And SDN?